-- Parties must appear before a recognized Church Minister who registers the parties upon fulfillment of certain requirements.
-E.g. in Church of Uganda, the parties must be baptized, must have been confirmed, and must present a consent letter from the bride's parents. - The Church thereafter announces the banns/notice for three consecutive weeks.
-The ban/notice shall be published for 21 days before the marriage can be celebrated. - The Church into which the wedding wants to take place must be licensed to conduct such weddings.
+- Parties must appear before a recognized Church Minister who registers the parties upon - ban/notice shall be published for 21 days before the marriage can be celebrated. - weddings.

 Check whether or not the church in which your ceremony will be taking place is a properly recognized church!
 Many churches in Uganda are not and that will mean that you have to do the marriage ceremony again!